Whistleblower rights and protections

 - Information Sheet 151 ASIC’s approach to enforcement (INFO 151)

 - Information Sheet 153 How ASIC deals with reports of misconduct (INFO 153)

-You can report your concerns to ASIC anonymously; however, we will not be able to follow up with you for further information or tell you what steps we may take based on your information.
+You can report your concerns to ASIC anonymously; however, we will not be able to follow up with you for further information.
 You will still qualify for the whistleblower protections.

 If your report is about matters within APRA's responsibilities, you may wish to raise your concerns directly with APRA.
 The whistleblower protections also apply to reports from whistleblowers made directly to APRA.
 For guidance on providing information on institutions APRA regulates, see APRA's webpage on whistleblowing.

 If you believe you may be a whistleblower or are unsure about what protections or rights to compensation may apply to you, it is important to seek legal advice.
-We are not able to give personal legal advice and can only provide general information on these issues.
+We are not able to give personal legal advice.

 Only a properly accredited legal practitioner who understands your circumstances can give you legal advice.
 This is especially important if you are thinking of acting on the rights the whistleblower protections give you.